A issue was opened recently for AutoCasperNBI, where 10.11.2 NBI’s generated for not accessible over ARD or VNC.

 This lead to our network guys not being to happy as Mac clients were downloading a 200MB installer across our MPLS irregardless of the distribution points assigned in our network segments.

 Below are more details on the issue, and the fix

 UPDATE: My fork of ADPassMon has now been merged with main & many changes have been made, for more information follow this link.

 Over the past few Mac OS revisions, you’ve been able to alert users to impending password expiry.
-Shown below is this on 10.8:
+Shown above is this on 10.8.

 We’ve been supporting iDevice clients for a few years now, but recently ran into an issue that even a Cisco TAC call & the ever helpful resources of JAMFNation & MacEnterprise we not able to resolve.

 Our users authenticate to the wireless using their AD credentials, after a password change they should be prompted to enter their new password.
 Once done they should reconnect to the wireless.